PdxCodeGuild/Full-Stack-Day-Class/practice/pig-latin.md

 Save your solution as `practice/pig-latin.py`.

 Create a program asks for a _single_ English word and translates it to **Pig Latin**.
+It prints out the input word and the resulting translation like the example below.

 Rules: